tca19/programming-notes/expert-c-programming/ch06-runtime/ch06-notes.md

 #### Under MS-DOS
 Size if specified at compile time.
 If program uses more memory than the stack size => **STACK OVERFLOW**.

+### Helpful C Tools
+* `ldd` : print the dynamic libraries used by an executable
+* `nm` : print the symbol table of an executable
+* `strings` : print the strings embedded into executable
+* `gdb` : debugger.
+Need to compile with the `-g` flag
+* `time` : measure total and CPU time used by a program

+> You can use the hex constants `deadbeef` and `abadcoffee` in your code

+At Carnegie-Mellon University, incoming graduates were tested against on their programming.
+This winner was the person who produced the faster `read and process all the numbers of this file`.
+The best program was smashing the stack to overwrote the CPU time used variable and made a negative time for the task.